Spring forward 2023: Adjust baby sleep schedule

-First, let’s discuss what to do if you actually like your current schedule and want to keep it after the time change forward.
-We recommend planning in advance so you’ll have your typical schedule on Monday, March 30th.
+First, let’s discuss what to do if you like your current bedtime and want to keep it after the time change forward.
+We recommend planning in advance so you’ll have your typical schedule on Monday, March 13th.

-Wake your child up 15 minutes earlier than normal.
+Wake your child up 15 minutes earlier than normal in the morning.
+Open the curtains and turn on the lights to make sure they get sufficient light exposure.
 Offer all meals and sleep periods (naps and bedtime) 15 minutes earlier as well.
 This help keeps all schedule times in sync and slowly moves the child’s internal clock.

-Once again, wake your child up 15 minutes earlier than the day before.
-Continue to offer all meals and sleep periods 45 minutes earlier than usual.
+Once again, wake your child up 15 minutes earlier than the day before (45 minutes earlier than their normal morning wake-up time).
+Continue to offer all meals and sleep periods 15 minutes earlier than the day before.

 This is the day the clocks “spring forward.”
 This morning, wake your child up at their typical wake time according to the clock.

 Example: Wake at 7:00 AM.
 (This will feel like 6:00 AM to them.)
 Offer naps at 10:00 AM and 2:00 PM and bedtime at 7:00 PM.
 Return to your normal scheduling for meals.